where gfgh began

 Our school garden is more than just a garden.
 West Middle School, The Merc [and the Community Mercantile Education Foundation ] are partners in providing students this opportunity through the development of a garden that is a reflection of our school values."

-By the end of our eighth season, in 2017, total garden harvest has exceeded 20,000 lbs, over 3,000 of which has gone to the salad bar at the school!
-This year alone we will sell around 2000 pounds to The Merc Co+op’s Deli, Bakery, and Produce Departments.
+By the end of our ninth season, in 2018, total garden harvest has exceeded 22,000 lbs, over 3,000 of which has gone to the salad bar at the school!
+Last year, we sold 2000 pounds to The Merc Co+op’s Deli, Bakery, and Produce Departments.
 Our garden size has doubled since 2010, a small orchard and small fruits have also been added.

 Each season brings new challenges and learning opportunities.
 This year, with the heat and drought, our plants hit an unexpected lull mid-summer, but came back strong in the fall!
 Pest problems were exacerbated by those conditions as well, and we had more squash bugs than all of the other seasons of the garden combined.